-For a barcode on a card-size or a letter-size piece, the combined effects of positional skew (slant or tilt of the entire barcode baseline) and rotational skew (slant or tilt of the individual barcode bars) must be limited to a maximum rotation of the bars of $\pm 5$ degrees from a perpendicular to the bottom edge of the piece.
+For a barcode on a card-size or a letter-size piece, the combined effects of positional skew (slant or tilt of the entire barcode baseline) and rotational skew (slant or tilt of the individual barcode bars) must be limited to a maximum rotation of the bars of ± 5 degrees from a perpendicular to the bottom edge of the piece.
 The individual bars of a barcode must not shift (be vertically offset) more than 0.015 inch from the average baseline of the barcode.
 For information on barcode placement for card-size and letter-size pieces, see 202.5.0.

-4.5.2 Flat-Size Pieces, First-Class Mail Parcels, Standard Mail Irregular Parcels, and Not Flat-Machinable Pieces
+4.5.2 Flat-Size Pieces, First-Class Mail Parcels, First-Class Package Service Parcels, and Standard Mail Irregular Parcels

-The maximum rotational skew (slant or tilt of the individual barcode bars) for barcodes is $\pm 10$ degrees from a perpendicular to the baseline of the barcode.
+The maximum rotational skew (slant or tilt of the individual barcode bars) for barcodes is ± 10 degrees from a perpendicular to the baseline of the barcode.
 There is no positional skew requirement.
 The individual bars of a barcode must not shift (be vertically offset) more than 0.015 inch from the average baseline of the barcode.
 For information on barcode placement for flat-size pieces, see 302.5.0.
-For information on barcode placement on parcels and Not Flat-Machinable pieces weighing less than 6 ounces, see 402.4.0.
+For information on barcode placement on parcels weighing less than 6 ounces, see 402.4.0.